lbourne7/INST326-Final-Project/README.md

 ### File purpose
 - Finale Project.py : The code file used to run our current game in terminal
+- game_data.py: all the values and ranking used in our code used for cards, values, hand names , and any card attributes
 - Following files:
             Indiviual files for each team members contributed code used to organize the code before compiling it all into the finale code of the project.